 We cannot guide others to places we have not traveled

-I began in the field of Art Therapy, which I still believe is a very powerful modality for trauma healing.
+I began working with children and families in the field of Art Therapy, which I still believe is a very powerful modality for trauma healing.
 As my specialization in trauma recovery grew, I continued to learn new techniques so I could meet the needs of those I was working with, who didn’t always resonate with a creative arts approach.
-I always considered myself an eclectic therapist but gradually I was incorporating approaches that were increasingly oriented to the body and unconscious process.
-In 2014 and 2017 I had two very serious accidents that resulted in almost the same injury to each arm, and I acquired a permanent (moderate) disability.
+I always considered myself an eclectic therapist but gradually I was incorporating approaches that more oriented to the body and unconscious process.
+In 2014 and 2017 I had two very serious accidents that resulted in almost the exact same injury to each arm, and I acquired a permanent (moderate) disability.
 This was a pivot point where I personally began to feel the limitations of psychotherapy in working with more “chronic” experiences.
-Just as I had felt with complex trauma, the suggestion of having to simply endure chronic pain and accept it as the new normal didn’t sit well with me.
+Just as I had felt with the complex trauma of my childhood, the suggestion of having to simply endure chronic pain and accept it as the new normal didn’t sit well with me.
 I do think accepting the reality of your experience is important in any healing process, but I wanted to find a way to still thrive.
 I had to allow myself, and my idea of self, to change in a way that let me feel vibrant and alive alongside the memories of those tragic experiences.
 I didn't want to see myself as being in a recovery process that would "never end."
 And I needed a solution for renegotiating my relationship with pain, physical and emotional, so my life was not dominated by it.

 I've come to see trauma recovery as a process that has many endings, and many beginnings.